UPPS 07.09.01 - Management of Acquired Immune Deficiency Syndrome (AIDS) on Campus

 information about area HIV/AIDS support resources.

-The Office of Disability Services will assist infected students in obtaining services and accommodations.
+Disability Services will assist infected students in obtaining services and accommodations.
 A medical diagnosis of HIV/AIDS does not automatically mean a student will qualify for accommodations.
 The condition must cause a substantial limitation on a major life activity.

 HIV TESTING PROCEDURES